How to find your WooCommerce customer lifetime value

 calculate average lifetime value

 This will show you the average LTV number for your WooCommerce store.
-Of course this number is not fixed for your store and it will change with time but it’s a good indicator for your overall performance.
+Of course, this number is not fixed for your store and will change with time, but it’s a good indicator of your overall performance.

 automatic lifetime value calculation